-- When is it?: The show is scheduled for Thursday, June 4th at 9:30 pm PST (12:30 am EST).
+- When is it?: This live show is scheduled for Thursday July 23th at 9:30pm PST (12:30 am EST).
 Not sure what time that is for you?
 Use this handy-dandy time converter!

 - Where do I go?
 To participate on the live show, you will need to go to the TNB Live Show page to connect with the stream.
 See, totally easy.
 If you are having issues then go to the Ustream page.

 - Be nice.
 If you say very inappropriate things be aware you will be kicked from the room.
 We are doing this to have a great time, come with a beer, come during a raid, come how you wish, just don’t come to cause trouble.

 - You may ask questions to the participants during the show, but we reserve the right to use them if and when we can.
 I will be monitoring the chat room and if I can I will use the comments during the show.
 We love that you are with us, but I will have to weave them in.
 Even if it isn’t asked, we all appreciate your questions

 Outside of that, we will love to have you join us and partake in an enlightening discussion that is sure to follow!
 Hope to see you there!

 This week Spinks asks us to consider what it means to us to be a part of the Horde or the Alliance.

 I got this idea from the paid faction changes, and I was trying to list out some things I thought you had to do in game to be a real Horde.